gaps-closure/gaps-closure.github.io/docs/Java/05-05-aspectOutput.md

 ```

 ### Slave Handler{#slave-handler}
-The slave handler is used to listen for cross domain calls.
-It replaces the entrypoint of the original app via a AspectJ pointcut.
+The slave handler is used to listen for cross-domain calls.
+It replaces the entry point of the original app via an AspectJ pointcut.

 ```java
 package com.peratonlabs.closure.aspectj;